atelier-saulx/based/docs/architecture.md

 _High-level diagrams coming soon._

-In the meantime skim the [README](https://github.com/atelier-saulx/based#readme) for a conceptual overview.
+In the meantime skim the [repo](https://github.com/atelier-saulx/based) for deep into it.